alainkaegi/ldbc_snb_mysql/README.md

 Known Issues
 ============

-The sort order for complex query 4 and 6 is slightly different than my Neo4j-based LDBC SNB implementation.

 The LDBC data generator produces strings longer than promised by the benchmark specification [1].
 In particular I have found that some